-Our Ten-Step Guide for How to Lose 15 Pounds Fast
+Ten-Step Guide on How to Lose 15 Pounds Fast

-The good news is that with a strategy in place, a positive attitude, and self-control, a weight loss of as much as 15 pounds can be achieved in 30 days.
+The good news is that with a strategy in place, a positive attitude, and self-control, you can learn how to lose 15 pounds in a month.
 It’s no easy feat, but with a few simple steps, you can see results in just 4 weeks.

 Step One: Give your refrigerator a makeover

-The inside of your fridge, that is.
-And head over to the pantry as well while you’re at it.
+Whether you want to learn how to lose 10 pounds in a month or 15 is key.
+Head over to your fridge and the pantry.
 Start by getting rid of soda, beer, wine, and all other sugary beverages.
 Toss creamy salad dressings, fatty cuts of meat, mayonnaise, and processed cheeses in the garbage.
 Next, declutter the freezer by eliminating all store-bought frozen meals.
 They’re filled with sodium, which leads to unnecessary bloat.
 Get rid of sweet treats like ice cream and frozen candy bars as well.
 Pantry staples like chips, cookies, white bread, canned soup, and high sugar cereals also belong in the trash.
 The idea is to eliminate junk food – and temptation.
 Removing every morsel of unhealthy food from your house will get you on the right track and help you to lose 15 pounds fast.

 Step Two: Restock